-A cull program is a sequence of instructions that are executed for each pfGeoSet during the cull traversal.
-The cull program uses a set of polytopes and assigns each pfGeoSet to a different bin based on the position of the pfGeoSet with respect to each polytope (inside, outside, or intersects).
-The best use of cull programs is in multipass rendering when in some passes only parts of the scene have to be rendered.
+A pfCullProgram is a class that is used to set up a cull program, a sequence of instructions that are executed for each scene graph node and each pfGeoSet during the cull traversal.
+There can be two separate cull programs, one for scene graph nodes and one for pfGeosets.
+The node cull program uses a set of polytopes.
+Based on the position of the node with respect to each polytope (inside, outside, intersects), it can determine whether the node is culled out (good for occlusion culling) or whether all pfGeoSets under this node are assigned to a specific bin.
+The pfGeoSet cull program also uses a set of polytopes and assigns each pfGeoSet to a different bin based on the position of the pfGeoSet with respect to each polytope or it culls out the pfGeoSet.
+The best use of cull programs is for occlusion culling (see section "Occlusion Culling Using Cull Programs" on page 110) or in multipass rendering when in some passes only parts of the scene have to be rendered.
 Being able to assign these parts to a bin can reduce the rendering time.

 There is always a default cull program present on a pfChannel.
 To access it, you can call pfGetChanCullProgram().
-Then you can set the program's instructions and the polytopes and can enable the cull program by setting token PFCULL_PROGRAM using the function pfChanTravMode().
+Then you can set the program's instructions and the polytopes and can enable the cull program by setting token PFCULL\PROGRAM using the function pfChanTravMode().
 See the previous section "pfChannel Traversal Modes" for more details.